 - Light: Bright to moderate

 - Water: Water thoroughly in the growing season, but allow the soil to dry between waterings.
 Reduce water in the winter.
 Root rot is likely caused by soil that remains wet between waterings.

 - Temperature: Average.

 - Soil: Loose, well-drained potting mix.

 - Fertilizer: Fertilize at the beginning of growing season with controlled-release fertilizer or use liquid fertilizer.
 Reduce feeding in the winter.

 Tradescantia roots easily from cuttings and stems that come into contact with the soil will readily sprout roots.
 Rooting hormone isn’t typically necessary.
 There are three ways to restart or grow a Wandering Jew houseplant.

-- Cut off a dozen long legs and bury the cut ends in fresh potting soil.
-Keep the soil moist and within a few weeks, you’ll see new growth.
+- Cut off a dozen long legs and bury the cut ends in the fresh potting soil.
+Keep the soil moist, and within a few weeks, you’ll see new growth.
 Always make sure your soil is fresh, as the salt build up in old soil is lethal to Wandering Jew houseplants.

 - Even though these plants hate soggy feet in their pots, they love rooting in water.
 A dozen shoots placed in a glass of water in a sunny window will produce roots in no time.